 - Checks.
 Sending an international guaranteed check is another way to securely transfer funds overseas.

 There are some situations where you may need to send funds as quickly as possible, such as in John’s example in the case study above.
 In those cases, keep an eye out for any differences in exchange rates and fees that your provider may charge you for the privilege of having your funds sent as quickly as possible.
 Failing to do so can end up costing you a whole lot of money, so double-check all the details of your transfer before you submit it.

 Tips for picking up cash in Nepal

-Although Nepal is considered a relatively safe country for travellers, you should take precautions if you’re picking up cash from an agent location.
+Although Nepal is considered a relatively safe country for travelers, you should take precautions if you’re picking up cash from an agent location.
 Take a friend along to deter any strangers, don’t advertise your new-found wealth in public, and deposit the funds somewhere safe as soon as you can.

 How to send money to Nepal